 State and federal law require all students to be held to the same standards and participate in the state assessment program.
 There are three ways that students with disabilities can participate in the state assessments:

-- Take the alternate assessment for students with the most significant cognitive disabilities.
+- Take the alternate assessment for students with significant cognitive disabilities.

 What are accommodations and what are some examples?

 Accommodations are changes in how the test is given without changing what is being assessed.
 Students with an Individual Education Plan (IEP), 504 plan or English Learner (EL) plan, can use specific accommodations allowing the student better access to the test as long as there’s alignment between the accommodation and the student’s educational plan.
 That plan may also indicate the student is eligible to participate in Colorado’s alternate tests.
 Accommodations can be divided into four categories:

 - Presentation accommodations – changes in the way test items are presented to a student (i.e., large print, braille, oral presentation, translated oral presentation, etc.).

 - Response accommodations - changes in the way a student responds to test items (i.e., uses scribe, responds in Spanish, uses assistive technology device, etc.).